Types of Websites: Explore the World Wide Web!

 10. Online Learning Platforms

-• Online learning platforms are websites offering courses, tutorials, or educational resources for self-paced learning on various subjects, skills, or disciplines.
+Online learning platforms offer courses, tutorials, or educational resources for self-paced learning on various subjects, skills, or disciplines.

 11. Job Boards

-• Job boards are online platforms where employers post job listings and job seekers search for employment opportunities, often including features for resume submission, application tracking, and job alerts.
+Job boards are online platforms where employers post job listings and job seekers search for employment opportunities.
+They often include features for resume submission, application tracking, and job alerts.

 12. Dating Websites

-• Dating websites are online platforms where individuals create profiles and interact with others for the purpose of meeting potential romantic partners.
+Dating websites are online platforms where individuals create profiles and interact with others to meet potential romantic partners.

 13. Streaming Services